AlexBishopCode/BeerLine-Buddy/README.md

 ![Timer steps on a desktop](assets/images/blb-timerstepscreenshot.png)

+The timer dividers are integrated as part of the sequential flow of the step dividers.
+The timers also each contain a 15 minute countdown timer which allows for the line cleaner to settle within the beer line and thus assisting in the cleaning of the line.

+The timers have been programme to start by using click event listeners.
+The timers countdown from a set time, updating the display each second using an interval function and countdown logic.

 <hr>

 #### Hidden Divider

 ![Hidden Div screenshot on a desktop](assets/images/blb-hiddendivscreenshot.png)

+The hidden div is initially set to be invisible.
+It only appears once all the checkboxes have been checked, indicating that every step of the process has been completed.
+Additionally, the page automatically scrolls to the bottom to ensure the user sees the newly visible div.
+This div then displays a message informing the user that they have successfully completed the line cleaning process.

 #### Footer

 ![Footer screenshot on a desktop](assets/images/blb-footerscreenshot.png)

+The footer at the bottom of the page credits myself as the creator of the site.
+It also includes a link to Indeed which opens in a new tab, providing users with more information or resources related to the site.

 ## Feature Ideas